 This switch prevents this from happening: if checked, any particles which fail to find a target point in one frame are simply removed from the scene.

 This is only available in ‘Object Volume’ mode.
-It allows you to shrink the space inside the object which the particles will try to fill.
+It enables you to shrink the space inside the object which the particles will try to fill.
 It can be useful to increase this value if you find particles are too close to the object’s surface so that any sprites or generated objects protrude from it (which you may want, of course!).

 This is the minimum distance that the particle must be from its target before the particle will snap to the target.
 It is needed because each particle moves a set distance per frame, so it is unlikely that the particle will ever hit the target exactly.
 When it gets to within this distance therefore, it will be snapped to the target.
 You may need to increase this for very fast particles, or reduce it if you are doing close-ups and the particle appears suddenly to jump to a new point.